11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 You and your spouse must have been separated for at least 12 months to be eligible for a divorce in Australia, and:

-- Have made Australia your primary residence for 12 months before your divorce application.
+Have made Australia your primary residence for 12 months before your divorce submission.

 When married for under two years, you must attend counselling and have a counsellor-provided certificate showing you have satisfied the requirement.